fujidana/vscode-igorpro/CONTRIBUTING.md

-Contributing
+Contributing Guide
 ====

 **Note**: Keyboard shotcuts in this section are for macOS.

-The first step to contribute is to open an issue in the repository.
-The author will discuss with you about the issue and then you can start coding.
+The extension author welcomes contributions from anyone who is interested in improving the extension.
+Contributions can be in the form of bug reports, feature requests, code changes, or documentation updates.

-To send a pull request, follow these steps:
+In case you want to contribute code or documentation, follow the steps below to send a pull request.
+Unless your fix is trivial, please open an issue to discuss the change before sending a pull request.

 1. Fork the repository.
 Click the "Fork" button on the top right of the repository page on GitHub.
 2. Create a new branch.